This post may contain affiliate links. Please read our disclosure policy.

 Source: adapted from How to Cook Everything: 2,000 Simple Recipes for Great Food (affiliate link) by Mark Bittman

-- Easy Arroz con Pollo (Simple-Nourished-Living)
+- Easy Arroz con Pollo – Classic comfort dish made lighter and healthier.

 Martha, thanks so much for including my recipe, Skinnylightful Chicken Fried Rice in your post.